xyloforce/palanchrom/Readme.md

-# Project goal
+# Aim of the pipeline

-1. intersect liftOver results for different species, two being typically refs and others outgroups, in order to obtain common sections
+1. intersect pairwise genome alignment results in UCSC chain format (obtained for instance using cactus: https://github.com/ComparativeGenomicsToolkit/cactus) for different species, two being typically refs and others outgroups, in order to obtain common sections
 2. get ancestral genome for refs using outgroups
 3. analyse pattern of mutations in regions of interest, here NIEBs.